 During his career as a researcher, his research results related to sustainable buildings have been published in various publications such as books, journals, and proceedings at national and international seminars.
 In addition, he is also active as a member of international networks such as LETCHI (Low Energy in Tropical Climates for Housing Innovation).

 Muhammad Nur Fajri Alfata holds a PhD in Building and Urban Environment Science from Hiroshima University, Japan (2018).
-His master is in Housing and Built Environment from Institut Teknologi Sepuluh Nopember Surabaya (2010) and he graduated from Gadjah Mada University Yogyakarta in 2005 with a B.Eng. majoring in energy conservation.
+His master’s degree is in Housing and Built Environment from Institut Teknologi Sepuluh Nopember Surabaya (2010), and he graduated from Gadjah Mada University Yogyakarta in 2005 with a B.Eng. majoring in energy conservation.
 Currently, he is based in Bandung, Indonesia.